Deep Learning with Computer Vision

 Computer Vision is a multidisciplinary field that could broadly be called a subfield of artificial intelligence and machine learning, which may involve the use of specialised methods and make use of general learning algorithms to understand images and video.

 The Stealth Team are engineering specialists who have specialities in robotics, vision and automation, including the robotic control of vehicles.
-The team have worked within research and development projects which have successfully implemented a vision-based driver assistance system for lane keeping and collision avoidance within a BMW X5.
+The team have worked within UWA Renewable Energy Vehicle Project (REV) which have successfully implemented a vision-based driver assistance system for lane keeping and collision avoidance within a BMX X5.

 Rapid adoption of Computer Vision